What's the Purpose of a Shareholders' Agreement

 can help avoid litigation or the breakup of a business.

 Closely held corporations or Limited Liability Companies – particularly those with two to five shareholders (partners) who are active in the business – are well advised to enter into an agreement amongst themselves to deal with a variety of issues which often arise in the operation of a business.
 These types of agreements are often referred to as Shareholder Agreements and can be designed to help ownership deal with a variety of issues which arise in the course of any business’s development.
 A simple mandatory mediation provision in the agreement can help avoid costly litigation or resolve disputes that could jeopardize the success of the business.
-If you have any questions regarding the legal aspects of shareholder agreements, contact the Chicago business lawyers at Bellas & Wachowski for further guidance.
+If you have any questions regarding the legal aspects of shareholder agreements, contact the Chicago business lawyers at Bellas & Wachowski Attorneys at Law for further guidance.

 Illinois has a strong history of upholding shareholders’ agreements pursuant to the underlying policy regarding freedom of contract.
 In Galler v.
 Galler, 32 Ill.2d 16 (1964), the Illinois Supreme Court recognized that shareholder agreements offer a practical and necessary protection for owners of small businesses.
 This includes both the majority and minority owners of a small business.
 Shareholders can contract amongst themselves to cover any number of events.Purposes of a Shareholders' Agreement